-If you haven’t seen it yet, for more information on the most common avocado tree issues, reference the above section.
+If you haven’t seen them yet, reference the below sections for the top 6 most common avocado tree issues.

 2. Isolate the Actual Issue

 Try to get it down to 1-3 potential issues that best match the symptoms your avocado tree is exhibiting.
-This will give you the best chances to provide the right solution for it (you don’t want to spray the tree with neem oil if the problem is a watering issue).
+This will give you the best chance to provide the right solution for it (you don’t want to repot the plant if the problem is a watering issue).

 3. Test Solutions